mufeidha-dev/identity-security-edtech/README.md

 # identity-security-edtech
-Secure Identity and Access Management system for an EdTech platform using Authentication, RBAC, and Session Management for Students, Teachers, and Admin roles.
+A secure Identity Security Framework for an EdTech platform that implements Authentication, Role-Based Access Control (RBAC), Session Management, and User Role Management for Students, Teachers, and Admins.
+The system ensures secure login, controlled access to resources, and protection of sensitive educational data using a structured identity management approach.